OpenMS/pyopenms-docs/docs/source/chemistry.rst

-Here we can observe more :term:`peaks` and now also see the heavy oxygen :term:`peak` at :math:`47.04608` with a delta mass of :math:`1.004217` (difference between :math:`16O` and :math:`17O`) at an abundance of :math:`0.04%`, which is what we would expect for a single oxygen atom.
+Here we can observe more :term:`peaks` and now also see the heavy oxygen :term:`peak` at :math:`47.04608` with a delta mass of :math:`1.004217` (difference between :math:`16O` and :math:`17O`) at an abundance of :math:`0.04%`, which is what we would expect for a single :chem:`O` atom.
-Even though the natural abundance of deuterium (:math:`0.02%`) is lower than :math:`17O` (:math:`0.04%`), since there are six hydrogen atoms in the molecule and only one oxygen, it is more likely that we will see a deuterium :term:`peak` than a heavy oxygen peak.
+Even though the natural abundance of deuterium (:math:`0.02%`) is lower than :math:`17O` (:math:`0.04%`), since there are :chem:`6H` atoms in the molecule and only one :chem:`O`, it is more likely that we will see a deuterium :term:`peak` than a heavy oxygen peak.
 Also, even for a small molecule like ethanol, the differences in mass between the hyperfine :term:`peaks` can reach more than :math:`110` ppm (:math:`48.046` vs :math:`48.051`).
-Note that the :py:class:`~.FineIsotopePatternGenerator` will generate :term:`peaks` until the total error has decreased to :math:`1e-6`, allowing us to cover :math:`0.999999` of the probability.
+Note that the :py:class:`~.FineIsotopePatternGenerator` will generate :term:`peaks` until the total error has decreased to :math:`1e^{-6}`, allowing us to cover :math:`0.999999` of the probability.

 OpenMS can also produce isotopic distribution with masses rounded to the nearest integer: